Language-Research-Technology/ldac-profile/profile/profile.md

 ![](media/object-structure.svg)

-There are a number of terms that can be used to characterize resources - these use the schema.org mechanism of DefinedTerm and DefinedTermSet.
+There are a number of terms that can be used to characterise resources - these use the schema.org mechanism of DefinedTerm and DefinedTermSet.

 ### A RepositoryObject: